 - The equipment monitors a patient’s breathing to compensate for tumor movement.
 Radiation beams are sent only when the tumor is in an optimal position.

 These factors can make a significant difference in the patient’s overall experience when it comes to comfort, accuracy and time saved during radiation treatment.
 While every patient’s diagnosis requires a personal plan of care, having this technology is already making a difference for many patients and families in our community.

-Dr. Randy Mudge is a radiation oncologist at the Bronson Battle Creek Cancer Care Center and the physician-in-chief of oncology for Bronson Healthcare.
-The Bronson Battle Creek Cancer Care Center is recognized by the Joint Commission with the Gold Seal of Approval.
+Dr. Randy Mudge is a radiation oncologist at the Bronson Cancer Center - Battle Creek and the physician-in-chief of oncology for Bronson Healthcare.
+The Bronson Cancer Center - Battle Creek is recognized by the Joint Commission with the Gold Seal of Approval.
 This recognition means that it meets the highest national standards for quality of care, so patients can trust they’re getting the best possible cancer care.
-Call (269) 245-8660 to schedule an appointment in Battle Creek or Marshall.